Enemoy/Enemoy/README.md

 Hi I am Enemoy

-I study philosophy in Germany and am a big (Arch) Linux and i3 enthusiast.
+I study philosophy in Germany and am a big (Arch) Linux enthusiast.

 I code mainly in bash and python and write scripts to speed up my workflow in e.g. writing documents with LaTeX.